MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-707.md

 -->

-As a production manager, use the report to:
+Production managers use the report to:

-* Identify any shortages of raw materials or finished goods and plan accordingly
+* Identify shortages of raw materials or finished goods and plan accordingly.
-* Monitor inventory levels for specific items and stock-keeping units
+* Monitor inventory levels for specific items and stock-keeping units.
-* Track the availability of materials and goods to ensure they are available for production when needed
+* Track the availability of materials and goods so they're ready for production when needed.

-As a sales representative, use the report to:
+Sales representatives use the report to:

-* Check the availability of specific items and stock-keeping units for customers
+* Check the availability of specific items and stock-keeping units for customers.
-* Determine when items will be available for order
+* Determine when items can fulfill orders.
-* Provide customers with accurate information about when they can expect to receive their orders
+* Provide customers with accurate information about when they can expect to receive their orders.

-As a warehouse supervisor, use the report to:
+Warehouse supervisors use the report to:

-* Monitor inventory levels for specific items and stock-keeping units
+* Monitor inventory levels for specific items and stock-keeping units.
-* Identify items that are overstocked or understocked
+* Identify items that are over- or under stocked.
-* Plan for incoming and outgoing shipments based on inventory availability
+* Plan for incoming and outgoing shipments based on inventory availability.

 ## Try the report